The words what if can be the foundation for dreams to grow or the place where fears stop them.

 Did a new car help me get to Italy?
 Would Prada shoes take me to India?
 Would decorating the house with every cute thing I saw at Pier One bring me happiness?

-Related: 2 Steps to Overcoming our Deepest Fears
+Related: 2 Steps to a Vibrant, Radiant Life

 Author Joseph Campbell said, “We must be willing to let go of the life we planned so as to have the life that is waiting for us.